koenighotze/Hotel-Reservation-Tool/Readme.md

 ```

 Manually, you just need to cd into the app you want to start and run `mvn wildfly:run`
 This will startup the application using an embedded WildFly.

-## Overview of the architecture
+## Architecture Overview
 TODO

-This application demonstrates key JEE7 features and is used as the basis for a
-tutorial/course.

-The main fictional background is a pseudo Hotel Reservation Frontend used by receptionist.

-### Use cases and user stories
-Pseudo use cases are chosen only to demonstrate certain technologies, obviously not all are implemented yet:
+### The Tech Stack

+The main technolgies from an architectural point of view are:
+* JEE 7, as the programming model
+ * JSF 2.2, Ajax, HTML 5, Flows
+ * REST using JAX-RS
+ * WebSocket
+ * CDI and EJB
+ * JPA
+ * Events
+ * Batches
+* Wildfly 9, as the main runtime container
+* Arquillian for integration testing
+* Thymeleaf for the portal UI
+* Unobtrusive JavaScript using JQuery, for enhancing the usability, for example paging

+## The Guest Application

+Main pseudo Use Cases
+* CRUD frontends for Guests (restricted based on roles, CLERK, CUSTOMER)
+* Import and export of Guests for administrators (via REST, ADMINISTRATOR role only)
+* Informing other applications of new Guests

+## The Facilities Application

+Main pseudo Use Cases
-* CRUD Frontends for Reservations, Guests, Rooms (CLERK role only)
+* CRUD frontends for Rooms (CLERK role only)
-* Import and export for administrators (via REST, ADMINISTRATOR role only)
+* Import and export of rooms (via REST, ADMINISTRATOR role only)
+* Informing other applications of new Rooms

+## The Booking Application

+Main pseudo Use Cases
-* CRUD for clerks for administrator (via REST, ADMINISTRATOR, role only)
+* CRUD frontends for Reservations (CLERK and CUSTOMER)
 * Confirmation of reservation by backend service (JMS 2.0)
-* Daily report of bookings (via batch)
 * Auto-update frontends (via WebSocket)

-### Tech stack

-One goal was to demonstrate building an App using only JEE7 and JDK8 at runtime, no other external dependencies are used.

-Testing however uses based on Mockito and Arquillian.

-Key technologies include:

-* JSF 2.2
-* CDI 1.1
-* EJB 3.2
-* JPA 2.1
-* Batch
-* JMS 2.0
+* Local data store for Room and Guest Data

+## The Portal Application

+Main pseudo Use Cases
-* Arquillian for integration testing
+* Transparent integration of all other applications
-* WebSockets
-* Bootstrap
-* Selenium for UI testing
-* SASS

 ## Todo list
 The todo list includes (among other stuff):

-* Thymeleaf
-* AngularJS Demo
 * Generating reports/graphs using d3.js
 * load testing loader.io
 * Authentication using OAuth (google+ only)